-- 5.1 All adults working with or on behalf of children have a responsibility to protect them and to provide a safe environment in which they can learn and achieve their full potential.
+3.1 All adults working with or on behalf of children have a responsibility to protect them and to provide a safe environment in which they can learn and achieve their full potential.
 However, there are key people within Schools and the Local Authority who have specific responsibilities under child protection procedures.
 The names of those in our School with these specific responsibilities (the designated safeguarding lead and deputy designated safeguarding lead) are shown on the cover sheet of this document.
-However, we are clear that safeguarding is everyone's responsibility and that everyone who comes into contact with children has a role to play. - 5.2 The Governing Board ensures that the policies, procedures and training in our School are effective and comply with the law at all times.
-It ensures that all required policies relating to safeguarding are in place, that the child protection policy reflects statutory and local guidance and is reviewed at least annually. - 5.3 The governor for safeguarding arrangements is named on the front cover of this document.
-This governor takes strategic responsibility at governing body level for safeguarding arrangements in our School.
-The Governing Board ensures there is a
+However, we are clear that safeguarding is everyone's responsibility and that everyone who comes into contact with children has a role to play.

+The Governing Board

-- named Designated Safeguarding Lead and at least one Deputy Safeguarding Lead in place (also named on the front cover). - 5.4 The Governing Board ensures the School contributes to inter-agency working, in line with statutory and local guidance.
-It ensures that information is shared and stored appropriately and in accordance with statutory requirements. - 5.5 The Governing Board ensures that all adults in our School who work with children undergo safeguarding and child protection training at induction as appropriate and that it is regularly updated.
-All staff members receive regular safeguarding and child protection updates, at least annually, to provide them with the relevant skills and knowledge to keep our children safe. - 5.6 The Governing Board ensures our pupils are taught about safeguarding (including online safety) through teaching and learning opportunities as part of a broad and balanced curriculum.
-We work in accordance with government regulations which make the subjects of Relationships Education (for primary age pupils) and Relationships and Sex Education (for secondary age pupils) and Health Education (for all pupils in state-funded Schools) mandatory. - 5.7 The Governing Board and School Senior Team are responsible for ensuring the School follows recruitment procedures that help to deter, reject or identify people who might abuse children.
-It adheres to statutory responsibilities to check adults working with children and has recruitment and selection procedures in place (see the School's 'Safer Recruitment' policy for further information).
-It ensures that volunteers are appropriately supervised in School. - 5.8 The Teachers' Standards 2012 state that teachers (which includes Headteachers) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties.
-The Headmaster works in accordance with all statutory requirements for safeguarding and is responsible for ensuring that safeguarding policies and procedures adopted by the Governing Board are followed by all staff. - 5.9 The Designated Safeguarding Lead in School has ultimate lead responsibility for safeguarding and child protection.
-Their role includes managing child protection referrals, working with other agencies, ensuring all staff are appropriately trained and raising awareness of all safeguarding and child protection policies and procedures.
-They ensure that everyone in School (including temporary staff, volunteers and contractors) is aware of these procedures and that they are followed at all times.
-They act as a source of advice and support for other staff (on child protection matters) and ensure that timely referrals to Southend Children's Social Care (MASH +) are made in accordance with current SET procedures.
-They work with the local authority and other agencies as required and ensure that information is shared appropriately. - 5.10 The Deputy Designated Safeguarding Lead(s) are trained to the same standard as the Designated Safeguarding Lead.
-If for any reason the designated safeguarding lead is unavailable, the Deputy Designated Safeguarding Lead(s) will act in their absence.
+- 3.2 The Governing Board ensures that the policies, procedures and training in our School are effective and comply with the law at all times.
+It ensures that all required policies relating to safeguarding are in place, that the child protection policy reflects statutory and local guidance and is reviewed at least annually. - 3.3 The Governor for Safeguarding arrangements is named on the front cover of this document.
+This governor takes strategic responsibility at Governing Board level for safeguarding arrangements in our School.
+The Governing Board ensures there is a named Designated Safeguarding Lead and at least one Deputy Safeguarding Lead in place (also named on the front cover).
+This governor also acts as the lead governor for matters pertaining to online safety. - 3.4 The Governing Board ensures the School contributes to inter-agency working, in line with statutory and local guidance.
+It ensures that information is shared and stored appropriately and in accordance with statutory requirements. - 3.5 The Governing Board ensures that all adults in our School who work with children undergo safeguarding and child protection training at induction as appropriate and that it is regularly updated.
+All staff members receive regular safeguarding and child protection updates, at least annually, to provide them with the relevant skills and knowledge to keep our children safe. - 3.6 The Governing Board ensures our pupils are taught about safeguarding (including online safety) through teaching and learning opportunities as part of a broad and balanced curriculum.
+We work in accordance with government regulations which make the subjects of Relationships, Sex & Health Education (for secondary age pupils) mandatory. - 3.7 The Governing Board and School leadership team are responsible for ensuring the School follows recruitment procedures that help to deter, reject or identify people who might abuse children.
+It adheres to statutory responsibilities to check adults working with children and has recruitment and selection procedures in place (see the School's Safer Recruitment policy for further information).
+It ensures that volunteers are appropriately supervised in School.